ppprevost/angular2-nodejs-social-website/README.md

 ## Getting Started

-email-verification system, backend server with node.js and front end with Angular 4 and Angular 4 Material, login access, profile .
-Development mode uses File system and production mode would use Amazon Web Service S3. etc...
+email-verification system, backend server with node.js and front end with Angular 4 and Angular 4 Material, login access with JSON webToken, profile ...
+Development mode uses File system and production mode use Cloudinary. etc...

 ### Prerequisites